utshomax/postman-docs/src/pages/docs/administration/sso/admin-sso.md

 ## Configuring single sign-on

 Only a [Team Admin](/docs/collaborating-in-postman/roles-and-permissions/#team-roles) can configure single sign-on (SSO) for a Postman team.
+To configure SSO, add an authentication method, and then configure the identity provider details.

 1. Go to [Team Settings](https://app.getpostman.com/dashboard/teams/edit), then select **Authentication**.
 1. Select **Add Authentication Method**.